Tekor Church

 The Church of Saint Sarkis (Sargis) in Tekor, also known as the Tekor Basilica (Տեկորի տաճար) was a late 5th century Armenian church built in historical Armenia.
-It was erected in honor of Saints Sergius and Bacchus.
 It was located facing the town of Digor in the Kars Province of Turkey, about 16 kilometers west of the Armenian border.
 Tekor was a three aisled basilica with a dome.
 It was severely damaged by earthquakes in 1912 and 1936, and later damaged by vandalism.
 Now only the lower parts of the rubble and concrete core of the walls remain, the facing stone apparently removed to build the town hall (now itself demolished) in the 1960s.
 The inscription dating the building to the 480s was the oldest known writing in the Armenian language.

 Location

 The village of Tekor (Digor) had a population of 360 in 1886, with Armenians making up 70% and Kurds 25%.
 Over 500 Armenians lived in the village by 1913.
 At the time it was part of the Kagizman okrug of the Kars Oblast of the Russian Empire.
-The Armenian presence came to an permanent end during the Turkish–Armenian War of 1920.
+The Armenian presence came to a permanent end during the Turkish–Armenian War of 1920.